 Sleep deprivation impairs both encoding through reduced attention and consolidation through insufficient sleep-dependent memory processing.
 Students who are sleep deprived face a double challenge in learning.

-Effective strategies include spaced practice sessions, interleaving different topics, and incorporating retrieval practice through low-stakes quizzing.
+Effective strategiesinclude spaced practise sessions, interleaving different topics, and incorporating retrieval practise through low-stakes quizzing.
 Teachers should also time homework to allow for sleep-based consolidation and avoid introducing similar content that might cause interference.
 Building in reflection time at the end of lessons helps initiate the consolidation process before students leave class.

 Understanding consolidation suggests several practical classroom strategies.